 Using only basic crochet stitches and simple colorwork, you will have a modern fall square in no time!

-This square is part of the Cozy Fall Charity Makealong hosted by Knitting with Chopsticks and Noor’s Knits.
+(This square was part of the 2021 Cozy Fall Charity Makealong hosted by Knitting with Chopsticks and Noor’s Knits.)

 Mosaic Crochet Blanket Square

 If you haven’t tried mosaic crochet before, then this little square is a great jumping off point.